-If you've been around chickens for more than a minute, you've probably heard of "chicken math"—that funny thing that happens when your planned flock of three somehow becomes a flock of twelve.
-This is why thinking about the right coop size from the start is so critical.
-A cramped coop leads to stress and health issues, while upgrading later is a huge hassle.
-Whether you're planning for growth or already have a big flock, finding the right fit among the many large chicken coops is key.
-This guide will walk you through everything you need to know, from calculating space to identifying the essential features that make a coop a true home.
+If you've been around chickens for more than a minute, you've probably heard of "chicken math"—that funny thing where your planned flock of three somehow becomes twelve.
+This is exactly why thinking about coop size from the start is so critical.
+A cramped coop leads to stress and health issues, and trust me, upgrading later is a hassle you want to avoid.
+Whether you're planning for growth or already have a big flock, finding the right large chicken coop is key.
+This guide will walk you through everything, from calculating space to identifying the essential features that make a coop a true home.

 Key Takeaways